Mary A. Shiraef

 Fields of Study: Comparative Politics, Political Theory

-Mary A. Shiraef is a Ph.D.
+Mary Shiraef is a Ph.D.
 Candidate in political science.
-Her work examines identity transmission outcomes of border policies, with a focus on collective memory, migration, and sites of memorialization during and after periods of communist, authoritarian rule.
-With an MLitt degree in International Relations theory from the University of St Andrews and an M.A. degree from the University of Notre Dame specializing in comparative politics, her PhD dissertation draws from historical and contemporary data to address two lines of research: (1) how are minority identities transmitted under authoritarian institutions and under which conditions are they linked to political beliefs and behaviors?
-(2) what are the long-term effects of communist-era efforts to recognize ethnonational identity in foreign border contexts?
-Her primary population of interest is those born in Albania or in northern Greece 1800 to now.
+She specializes in comparative authoritarianism, national identity politics, and post communism.
+Her work examines identity transmission, with a focus on collective memory, immigration, and sites of memorialization during and after periods of communist, authoritarian rule.
+Shiraef's PhD dissertation to address two lines of research: (1) how are minority identities transformed under authoritarian institutions and (2) under which conditions are they linked to lasting political beliefs and behaviors?
+With support from the National Science Foundation (NSF)-funded American Political Science Association's Doctoral Dissertation Research Improvement Grant (APSA DDRIG), a Boren Fellowship, a Fulbright-Hays (DDRA), and several other awards, she uses original historical and contemporary data from those born in Albania or in northern Greece between 1800 to 2022.